 roleadd [-c comment] [-d dir] [-e expire] [-f inactive] [-g group] [-G group [, group...]] [-m [-k skel_dir]] [-u uid [-o]] [-s shell] [-A authorization [,authorization...]] [-K key=value] role

 roleadd -D [-b base_dir] [-e expire] [-f inactive] [-g group] [-A authorization [,authorization...]] [-P profile [,profile...] [-K key=value]]

-roleadd adds a role entry to the passwd and shadow and user_attr databases specified by the -S option.
-The default repository is files.
+roleadd adds a role entry to the /etc/passwd and /etc/shadow and /etc/user_attr files.
 The -A and -P options respectively assign authorizations and profiles to the role.
 Roles cannot be assigned to other roles.
-The -K option adds a key=value pair to user_attr for a role.
+The -K option adds a key=value pair to /etc/user_attr for a role.
 Multiple key=value pairs can be added with multiple -K options.

 roleadd also creates supplementary group memberships for the role (-G option) and creates the home directory (-m option) for the role if requested.
 The new role account remains locked until the passwd(1) command is executed.